-The Complete Guide to the Costs of SEO, SEM & Social Media Digital Marketing Campaigns
+The Complete Guide to the Costs of Digital Marketing Campaigns

-When considering setting a budget for your business’ digital marketing, it’s critical to truly understand how the costs of search engine and social media campaigns are calculated, and the different factors that can affect the cost, as well as the success, of digital marketing.
+When considering setting a budget for your business’ digital marketing, it’s critical to truly understand how the costs of organic search, paid search and social media campaigns are calculated, and the different factors that can affect the cost, as well as the success, of digital marketing.

 There are seemingly countless ways to market a business online.
 When choosing the right mix of digital channels and platforms, it’s absolutely essential that businesses give serious consideration to what it will take to succeed with online marketing campaigns, and the level of investment needed to achieve those goals.
 Of course, with so many marketing channels to choose from, it can be difficult to get a clear picture on what it costs to put together an effective and impactful set of digital campaigns designed to drive real business results.